Returning Students

 Be aware that Brock Commons Phase 2 is being built nearby and there will be construction noise and traffic disruptions in the area.
 LEARN MORE.

-A very limited number of Winter Session Residence beds are available for returning students.
-Enrolment at UBC is growing and the majority of these spaces are assigned to students who qualify for the First Year Guarantee and other new-to-UBC students.
-As a result, there is more demand than supply.
+An extremely limited number of Winter Session Residence beds are available for upper-year or graduate students.
+Enrolment at UBC is growing and the vast majority of these spaces are assigned to students who qualify for the first year guarantee and other new-to-UBC students.